HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 exmol_dir : {None,str}           : Defines location of extended molecular region geometry xyz file for pySCF or MolEl.dat for MOLCAS : Always needed

-elec_dir  : {None,str}           : Defines location of the left electrode xyz file or MolEl.dat                                      : Not needed if elec_prog type is "supercell", Replaced by "elec_size"
+elec_dir  : {None,str}           : Defines location of the left electrode xyz file or MolEl.dat                                      : If using a supercell, can still be given and used to calculate the Fermi level

 elec2_dir : {None,str}           : Defines location of right electrode xyz/MolEl.dat if not same as left electrode                   : Can be omitted if electrodes are superimposable mirror images of each other